caspiankeyes/OpenAI-Integrations/README.md

 ## Overview

 OpenAI-Integrations provides an enterprise-grade interpretability framework that extends OpenAI's large language models with recursive attribution mapping, symbolic failure tracing, and context-aware transparency tools.
-This repository implements the Caspian Interpretability Framework with native support for GPT models.
+This repository implements the Echelon Labs Interpretability Framework with native support for GPT models.

 By implementing the Query-Key/Output-Value (QK/OV) attribution architecture and Pareto-language command protocols, this framework delivers mechanistic transparency previously unavailable in production environments.